Grammarly is a well-known grammar checker that helps you correct grammatical errors and spelling mistakes.

 For starters, they have the same critical grammar and spelling system that the free users enjoy.
 So right away, you know that you’re getting everything offered in the free plan.
 But the list goes on and on.

-Vocabulary enhancements allow you to spice up your writing with differing language choices.
+Vocabulary enhancements allow you to spice up your writing style with differing language choices.

-One of Grammarly Premium’s greatest gifts is a built-in plagiarism checker which compares your work to more that 16 billion websites from all over the world to ensure that you’re not accidentally copying the work of someone else.
+One of Grammarly Premium’s greatest gifts is a built-in plagiarism checker which compares your writing to more than 16 billion websites from all over the world to ensure that you’re not accidentally copying the work of someone else.

 Let’s take a look at these features one at a time to get a better sense of what you’re getting when you put money down for Grammarly Premium.